Samhain

 Over time, Samhain’s traditions have evolved and merged with other cultural customs, but its core remains: a time for honoring the dead, celebrating the harvest’s end, and preparing for winter’s inward journey.

 From an astrological perspective, Samhain occurs during Scorpio season, a time of intense transformation and deep introspection.
-Scorpio, ruled by Pluto, governs themes of power, death, and rebirth - making this astrological energy perfectly aligned with Samhain’s focus on the cycle of life and death.
-Pluto, considered “Lord of the Underworld”, encourages us to embrace the profound transformation that occurs through endings and beginnings and recognizes that we cannot know light unless we also know darkness.
+Scorpio, ruled by Pluto in modern astrology, governs themes of power, death, and rebirth - making this astrological energy perfectly aligned with Samhain’s focus on the cycle of life and death.
+Pluto, considered “Lord of the Underworld”, encourages us to embrace the profound transformation that occurs through endings and beginnings, and recognizes that we cannot know light unless we also know darkness.

 Common Themes of Samhain Celebration